apify/actor-scraper/docs/web-scraper/tutorial.md

 This may seem like a lot of new things, but it's all connected to our earlier configuration.

 #### `context.request`
 The `request` is an instance of the [`Request`](https://sdk.apify.com/docs/api/request) class and holds information about the currently processed page, such as its `url`.
 Each `request` also has the `request.userData` property of type `Object`.
 While configuring the Start URL and the Pseudo URL, we set a `label` to it.
-We're now using it in the `pageFunction` to distinguish between the library page and the detail pages.
+We're now using it in the `pageFunction` to distinguish between the store page and the detail pages.

 #### `context.skipLinks()`
 When a Pseudo URL is set, the scraper attempts to enqueue matching links on all pages it visits. `skipLinks()` is used to tell the scraper that we don't want this to happen on the current page.